incodehq/incode-platform/README.md

 [![Build Status](https://travis-ci.org/isisaddons/isis-module-settings.png?branch=master)](https://travis-ci.org/isisaddons/isis-module-settings)

-This module, intended for use with [Apache Isis](http://isis.apache.org), provides
+This module, intended for use with [Apache Isis](http://isis.apache.org), is a provides two services provide the ability to persist configuration settings using Isis' own JDO Objectstore.

-The module consists of ...
+With `ApplicationSettingsService` these settings have global scope; for the `UserSettingsService` the settings are scoped per user.

+The settings themselves are keyed by a simple string, and can store any of boolean, String, int, long and `LocalDate`.
+The implementation persists these values in a single raw format, but the API exposed by the services aims to be type-safe.

 ## Screenshots ##